Bobby Bowsher: Racing career

 Bowsher first made his ARCA Permatex SuperCar Series in 1988 driving the No. 01 Ford at Kil-Kare Raceway driving father Jack's family owned team, finishing 21st after starting 22nd.
-He would make 10 more starts and earn two top tens with a ninth at Pocono Raceway, and a fifth at Salem Speedway.
+He would make ten more starts and earn two top tens with a ninth at Pocono Raceway, and a fifth at Salem Speedway.

-Bowsher would run his first full season in ARCA the following year in 1989, driving the No. 01 Ford for his fathers team, and he would fourth overall in the series standings that year with eight top-10's, including two top-5's at Talladega Superspeedway, where he would finish fifth, and at Salem, where he would finish third.
+Bowsher would run his first full season in ARCA the following year in 1989, driving the No. 01 Ford for his fathers team, and he would fourth overall in the series standings that year with eight top-tens, including two top-fives at Talladega Superspeedway, where he would finish fifth, and at Salem, where he would finish third.
 In 1990, now in the No. 21, he would win his first ARCA race at Flat Rock Speedway after leading the 116 out of 150 laps.
-He would win again at Kil-Kare and would get seven more top-10's to finish third in the points.
+He would win again at Kil-Kare and would get seven more top-tens to finish third in the points.
 In 1991, he would win four races, tying with Bob Keselowski with the most wins in the year.
 He would also win his first career pole at Flat Rock, a race he would later win.
 He would finish runner-up in the standings behind Bill Venturini.

 In 1992, Bowsher would start the season, finishing in second place at the season opener at Daytona International Speedway.
-He would then finish in the top 10 in fifteen times in the next twenty races, including back-to-back wins late in the season at the Illinois State Fairgrounds Racetrack and Toledo Speedway on his way to his first ARCA series title ahead of Bob Keselowski.
-In the following year, he would win one race at Toledo and earn twelve top-10's to finish third in the standings behind Keselowski and eventual champion Tim Steele.
+He would then finish in the top-ten in fifteen times in the next twenty races, including back-to-back wins late in the season at the Illinois State Fairgrounds Racetrack and Toledo Speedway on his way to his first ARCA series title ahead of Bob Keselowski.
+In the following year, he would win one race at Toledo and earn twelve top-tens to finish third in the standings behind Keselowski and eventual champion Tim Steele.